Calvin-L/nixjars/README.md

 TODO: document `buildJavaPackage`.
 See `examples/basic-project.nix`.

 TODO: document how to overlay an upgrade for one particular package.
+See `examples/override-package.nix`.

 ## Motivation